TUMFTM/Holistic-Electric-Powertrain-Component-Design/README.md

 3. Place the tool folder in your preferred working directory

 ## Usage
 The simulation is controlled through the main script `Sim_v2.m`.
-Detailed documentation can be found in the Quick Guide.

 ## Sources
 The tool is documented in the following scientific publication: